arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 ´´´
 ![classroom_project_documentation_credentials](assets/classroom_project_documentation_credentials.png)

-[Note] - license is something you don’t have to be concerned with unless you want to share your project on the internet
+***Note: License is something you don’t have to be concerned with unless you want to share your project on the internet.***

 ### 6. Describe your project
 Give a short description of the project.
 In this example we will describe what the Proximity Meter is going to do.